Circumventing shortcuts in audio-visual deepfake detection datasets with unsupervised learning: Modeling real data for deepfake detection

 \mypar{Loss function.} To learn the alignment network $\Phi$ we maximize the probability of an audio frame $\ab_i$ to match the corresponding video frame $\vb_i$; this probability is defined as:

-where $\mathcal{N}(i)$ represents the temporal neighborhood around the frame $i$; in our case we choose the 30 neighboring frames around frame $i$.
-We define the loss across the entire video as the average:
+where $\mathcal{N}(i)$ represents the temporal neighborhood around the frame $i$.
+In our case $\mathcal{N}(i)$ contains the 30 neighboring frames around $i$.
+We define the final loss as the negative probabilities averaged across the entire video:

-The final loss is similar to the contrastive loss InfoNCE \cite{oord2018representation} which was also used for deepfake detection \cite{feng2023self,oorloff2024avff}.
+This loss is similar to the contrastive loss InfoNCE \cite{oord2018representation}, which was also used for deepfake detection \cite{feng2023self,oorloff2024avff}.

-\mypar{Inference.} Once $\Phi$ is learned, we can estimate the alignment score $\Phi_{ii}$ for each audio-video frame pair in a video.
-Then we compute an overall alignment score for the entire video by pooling the per-frame scores using log-sum-exp.
-We estimate the fakeness score as the complement of the alignment probability (Eq. \ref{eq:loss}).
+\mypar{Inference.} Once $\Phi$ is learned, we can estimate the fakeness score as the negative of $\Phi_{ii}$ for each audio--video frame pair in a video; aligned audio--video frame pairs should yield lower scores.
+Then we compute an overall alignment score for the entire video by pooling the per-frame scores using the log-sum-exp function (a smooth version of the max function).

 \mypar{Supervised variant.} To understand the impact of the silence bias on the standard supervised learning paradigm, we design a supervised variant, \ourssup, that uses the same features and alignment network as \ours, but a classification loss.
 In this setup we assume that apart from the real videos, we also have access to fake videos in the training set, with corresponding labels $y$.
-We obtain a per-video alignment score by pooling the per-frame scores $\Phi_{ii}$ using the log-sum-exp function and optimize the binary cross-entropy (CE) loss:
+To obtain a per-video fakeness probability, we first pool the negated per-frame scores $\Phi_{ii}$ with the log-sum-exp function and then we apply the sigmoid function $\sigma$.
+Finally, we optimize the binary cross-entropy (BCE) loss:

 \newlength{\widthpic}